vtex-apps/admin-ab-tester/docs/README.md

 1. Using your terminal and the [VTEX IO Toolbelt](https://vtex.io/docs/recipes/development/vtex-io-cli-installment-and-command-reference), log into the desired VTEX account.
 2. Run `vtex install vtexarg.abtester` on the account you're working on.
+3. You also need to install the abtester if isn't installed yet:

+    Run `vtex install vtex.ab-tester` on the account you're working on.

 ## Usage